 Suzanne Snider (Founder/Director, Oral History Summer School 2012-) is a writer, documentarian, and educator whose work is deeply influenced by oral history theory and practice.
 Her most recent projects have taken the shape of sound installation, essays, and archive design.
 In 2012, she founded Oral History Summer School, an interdisciplinary training program in upstate New York.
-She consults frequently for institutions and project teams including MoMA, Center for Reproductive Rights, and the Prison Public Memory Project on oral history-related challenges.
+She consults frequently for institutions and project teams, collaborating with organizations including the National Public Housing Museum, MoMA, Center for Reproductive Rights and the Prison Public Memory Project.
 As an interviewer, she has worked for Columbia University's Center for Oral History Research, New York Academy of Medicine, HBO Productions, and the Brooklyn Arts Council.
+You can read more about OHSS’s collaborations, here.
 Her own oral history projects have addressed disappearing labor forces, rehabilitative medicine, parapsychology, and feminist presses (supported by the Radcliffe Institute/Schlesinger Library Oral History Grant).
 Her writing/audio work appear in The Guardian, The Believer, Legal Affairs, and The Washington Post, along with several anthologies and artist catalogs; she received a 2011 commission from Triple Canopy for New Media Reporting.
 Snider teaches at the New School for Public Engagement and served as a visiting lecturer at Columbia University (OHMA) in spring 2014.
 Prior to her work with adult learners, she taught in the New York City public school system (pre-K through 6th), and developed arts curriculum for visually impaired students at the New York Institute for Special Education.
-With support from the Yaddo Corporation, the MacDowell Colony and the UCross Foundation Center, she is completing her first book, The Latecomers.
+With support from the Yaddo Corporation, the MacDowell Colony and the UCross Foundation Center, she is completing her first book, The Revival.
 She received an MFA in Writing from Columbia University and dual BA in Literature and Dance from Wesleyan University.

 Ben Harbert (Collecting and Composing 2015) joined the music faculty at Georgetown University after receiving his Ph.D. in ethnomusicology from the University of California, Los Angeles.
 His Ph.D. research was on music in three Louisiana prisons.
 His current research interests also include documentary film, international extreme metal, and music of the Near East.
 His theoretical approach connects investigations of musical experiences to analyses of musical phenomena.
 Harbert has been a teaching fellow at University of California, Los Angeles and a lecturer at Pomona College as well as a resident artist at the Performing Arts Center of Los Angeles County.
 Before returning to academia, he directed the guitar, percussion and music theory programs at Chicago’s Old Town School of Folk Music.
 Harbert is a concert-level performer on guitar, Near Eastern ‘ud, and Indian tabla.
 He has led a number of performance groups including the Los Angeles Electric 8 and extended rock ensemble arrangements of Erik Satie’s musique d’ameublement.